ErwinJr2/ErwinJr2/docs/index.rst

 ..
-OneDQ documentation master file, created by sphinx-quickstart on Thu Dec  6 20:04:16 2018.
+ErwinJr2 documentation master file, created by sphinx-quickstart on Thu Dec  6 20:04:16 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.